IceKhan13/purplecaffeine/docs/paper/paper.md

-The client component is a Python library specifically designed for tracking experimental data in quantum computing research, covering essential Qiskit [@Qiskit] objects like QuantumCircuit, Operators, Backends, etc.
+The client component is a Python library specifically designed for tracking experimental data in quantum computing research, covering essential Qiskit [@Qiskit] objects including QuantumCircuit, Operators and Backends.

 To cater to diverse needs, the package provides three flavors of storage options for storing experimental data: